aimeethomason/Assignment/README.md

 This repository provides access to **Assignment One.**

-The overall aim of the assignment was to construct an **agent-based model (ABM)** that would produce an animation of sheep moving around a set environment, modelling their eating behaviour and how the sheep share their food stores.
+The overall aim of the assignment was to construct an **agent-based model (ABM)** that would produce an animation of sheep moving around a set environment.
+This will demonstrate their eating behaviour and how the sheep share their food stores.

-Through excellent documentation, constructive comments and broader coding concepts, the model should:
+Using broader coding concepts, underpinned by excellent documentation and constructive comments, the model should:

   - builds agents in a space;
   - gets them to interact with each other;